 Glue to the bottom of the paper plant.
 Trim the sides of the brown paper.

 God told Moses to use his staff to show the power of God to the Egyptians.
 God told Moses to throw his staff onto the ground and it turned into a snake.

 Moses was afraid of the snake, but he did what God said to do.
 He grabbed the snake by the tail, it turned back into his staff.
 (Exodus 4:1-5 also see Exodus 7:8-12)

 Take two of your paper towel rolls and duct tape the ends together.
 Take the other paper towel roll and duct tape it on top of the other two.

 With your last paper towel roll, duct tape it in an angle from the top of the roll (so it looks like a "L" shape).

-When you duck tape the paper towel rolls like above do it in a pattern.
+When you duct tape the paper towel rolls like above, do it in a pattern.
 Such as black, red, black or red, black, red.

 Tape the end of the streamer to the end of the paper towel roll with scotch tape.
 Wrap until you reached the duct tape.
 Then tape the other end of the streamer with scotch tape.
 Continue doing this until you no longer have any of the paper towel rolls showing.

 There!
 You have made a staff!
 However, Moses staff could turn into a snake.
 So we will need to add a few more features to our staff to do that.

 Cut a 6-inch red pipe cleaner.
 Twist it to look like a snake’s tongue.